WCAG 2.2 Compliance, Explained

 What is WCAG Compliance?

-“WCAG conformance”means voluntarily following the guidelines.
-By setting a conformance goal, you can take the first step towards a more accessible website or apps and improve compliance with various non-discrimination laws.
+WCAG conformance means voluntarily following the guidelines.
+Setting a conformance goal allows you to take the first step towards a more accessible website or mobile app and improve compliance with various non-discrimination laws.

-Levels of WCAG 2.2 Compliance
+Levels of WCAG 2.2 Conformance

-WCAG 2.2 consists of 86 success criteria, which are pass-or-fail statements that address accessibility barriers such as low-contrast text, ambiguous anchor text, and keyboard accessibility issues.
+WCAG 2.2 consists of 86 success criteria, which are pass-or-fail statements that address accessibility barriers such as low-contrast text, ambiguous anchor text, and keyboard accessibility issues

 Those success criteria are organized into three levels of conformance: Level A, Level AA, and Level AAA.
-Each level includes all of the success criteria from the previous level.
+Each level includes all success criteria from the previous level.
+In other words, Level AA includes all Level A success criteria, while Level AAA includes all Level AA and A success criteria.

 • Level A is the least strict conformance level.
 It addresses essential issues that are likely to impact a large number of users.
 Examples of Level A criteria include requirements for alt text and descriptive page titles.